andyCheigh/um/README.md

 4. mem_segments by implementing 4 um operations that are used for dealing with memory segments: segmented load, segmented store, map segment, unmap segment. <br/>

-## DEPARTURE FROM DESIGN:

-We made one more module named um_loader that serves as the core module as it handles initialization and execution of the program.
-We believed this module was necessary because if these steps were all contained in the main file, it would've been disorganized, which defeats the purpose of abstraction and modularity.

 ## ARCHITECTURE: